imageworks/OpenColorIO-Configs/aces_1.2/README.md

 ##### Technical information

-- The 'Log2 xx nits Shaper' and 'Dolby PQ xx nits Shaper' spaces cover the linear range centered around 18% grey.
+- The `Log2 xx nits Shaper` and `Dolby PQ xx nits Shaper` spaces cover the linear range centered around 18% grey.
 The 48 nits spaces cover -7.2460688 stops (0.0011857) to +10.2739312 stops (222.8609442), effectively matching ACEScc.
 The 1000 nits spaces cover -12 stops to +10 stops.
 The 2000 nits spaces cover -12 stops to +11 stops.
 The 4000 nits spaces cover -12 stops to +12 stops.
 - The LMT shaper spaces cover the linear range going from 10 stops below 18% grey (0.0001758) to 6.5 stops above 18% grey (16.2917402)
-- The colorspaces starting with 'Linear - ' convert to or from a specific gamut but do not apply a transfer function.
+- The colorspaces starting with `Linear - ` convert to or from a specific gamut but do not apply a transfer function.
-- The colorspaces starting with 'Curve - ' apply a transfer function but do not convert between gamuts.
+- The colorspaces starting with `Curve - ` apply a transfer function but do not convert between gamuts.

 #### Look